ballerina-platform/ballerina-dev-website/trademark-usage-policy.md

 You can download the Ballerina logo in the formats below.

->**Info:** In situations where the original logo can not be used on a given background or a print medium, the Ballerina monochrome logo can be used.
+>**Info:** In situations where the original logo can not be used on a given background or a print medium, the Ballerina inverted logo can be used.

 <div class="row cBallerinaLearnWrapper cGrayWrapper cCommunityLinks">
   <div class="col-sm-12 col-md-6 cBoxContainer cCommunityIconsContainer">
       <div class="cBallerina-Box">
       <img style="width:222px" src="/img/logo-images/ballerina_logo_normal.svg">
       </div>
+      <p>Original Logo</p>
       <p> <a href="/img/branding/ballerina_logo_dgrey_svg.svg" target="_blank">SVG</a> |<a href="/img/branding/ballerina_logo_dgrey_png.png" target="_blank"> PNG</a> |<a href="/img/branding/ballerina_logo_dgrey_source_file.eps" target="_blank">  EPS </a></p>
    </div>